MicrosoftDocs/SupportArticles-docs/support/sql/performance/query-slow-database-application-fast-ssms.md

 ms.prod: sql
 ---

-# Troubleshoot query performance between database application and SSMS
+# Troubleshoot query performance difference between database application and SSMS

 When you execute a query in a database application, it runs slower than the same query in an application like SQL Server Management Studio (SSMS).